 There’s something about a slow-moving tempo which suggests great size and strength.
 Elgar’s very deliberate use of a slow tempo makes the music seem important and regal, and reinforces a sense of patriotic pride in the mind of the listener.

-When it comes to singing your heart out, nothing beats a good hymn tune – and Elgar really knew how to write 'em!
+It also demands to be sung.
+And when it comes to singing your heart out, nothing beats a good hymn tune – and Elgar really knew how to write ’em!